2019 Inaugural Recipient of the Stand Up! Grant

 Mentored by Tessa Waters (Fringe Wive’s Club)

 Class Clowns National Finalist 2010

-Annie is a 25-year-old stand-up comedian, writer, producer and actor from Melbourne who has been performing for the past eight years.
+Annie is a stand-up comedian, writer, producer and actor from Melbourne who has been performing for the past eight years.
 She has performed around Australia and internationally, at the Edinburgh Fringe and New Zealand Fringe festivals.